 The sample preparation workflow for targeted sequencing requires an additional step of target enrichment.
 It uses user-defined probe sets to enrich specific genomic regions of interest, thus causing only that region to be sequenced.
 The two methods for target enrichment are based on hybridization or amplification.
 While hybridization-based method uses probes to capture regions of interest, amplicon-based method uses PCR for target enrichment.

-In the hybrid capture method, pools of biotinylated oligonucleotide probes are designed to target specific regions of interest within a DNA fragment library.
-After a hybridization incubation, streptavidin-coated magnetic beads are used to attract the biotinylated probe/target hybrids.
-This results in a library highly enriched for the targeted DNA that is ready for sequencing.
+In the hybrid capture method, the process starts as a standard library preparation workflow.
+DNA is fragmented by shearing or using enzymes.
+Then adapters specific for the sequencing platform are added.
+Next, they are incubated with pools of biotinylated oligonucleotide probes designed to target specific regions of interest within a DNA fragment library.
+Finally, streptavidin-coated magnetic beads are used to attract the biotinylated probe/target hybrids.
+This method results in a sequencing-ready library that is highly enriched for the targeted DNA.